 Through unique soundscapes, emotionally stirring stories, and a nice pair of wool mittens, Jonah Yano made his debut album ‘souvenir’ an enduring one, and Atwood Magazine spoke to the artist to learn more on its inception.

 2019 proved to be fruitful, the song “nervous” and the EP of the same name fully introducing Jonah Yano as an artist with versatility, soul, and a penchant for soothing melodies that become etched in listeners’ minds.
 His dulcet vocals played off of the slick basslines and jazzy rhymes of the EP with extreme passion and sincerity.
 With one small collection of songs, Yano proved to be an artist to look out for.
 Now, with his debut souvenir, he shows that people were correct in doing so.

 The Canada-based artist has taken what made nervous so alluring and managed to outdo it with what seems to be utter ease.
-For a debut album, souvenir perfectly encapsulates what makes Yano such a talent, showcasing the artistry behind is work in gorgeous detail with each song.
-Presented almost like an anthology, souvenir is an exploration of Yano’s personal family history, detailing his parents’ separation, the absence of Yano’s father in life, and the moments in life leading to a long-awaiting reunion.
-Album opener “poor me” immediately hits listeners with Yano’s soulful vocals, his incantations already setting a soothing atmosphere, a personal journey that will leave listeners aching yet filled with warmth all the same.
+For a debut album, souvenir perfectly encapsulates what makes Yano such a talent, showcasing the artistry behind his work in gorgeous detail with each song.
+Presented almost like an anthology, souvenir is an exploration of Yano’s personal family history, detailing his parents’ separation, the absence of Yano’s father growing up, and the moments in life leading to a long-awaited reunion.
+Album opener “poor me” immediately hits listeners with Yano’s soulful vocals, his incantations already setting a soothing atmosphere, a personal journey that will leave one aching yet filled with warmth all the same.

 A CONVERSATION WITH JONAH YANO